Chapter I. Following The Nuance Flow

 - Conceptual An (Ne): “What other forms could this subject possibly become?”

-I agree with Jung’s principle, and through personal observation, I see the mind as operating through pure cognitive functions, with attitude orientation (E/I) serving as an active axis of direction.
-One may think of attitude orientation as the helmsman: it determines where psychic energy is being “projected.”
-It is this very combination that gives rise to what we call the dominant function.
+I align with Jung’s core principle, and through personal observation, I see the mind as operating through pure cognitive functions, while energy orientation functions as an active axis of direction.
+One may imagine this orientation as the helmsman: it decides where psychic energy is projected and how it flows.
+It is this specific combination that gives rise to what we commonly refer to as the “dominant function.”

-The notation In, As, It, and so on is presented alongside the more familiar symbols (Ni, Se, Ti…) for ease of recognition.
-However, caution is necessary: if you approach this text through rigid, behavior-based definitions inherited from derivative systems, you will completely miss the essence of the flow.
-To truly touch the subtlety of temperament, you must clear away old assumptions and be willing to observe the psyche as a living stream of energy.
+The labels In, As, It, and so forth are presented alongside the more familiar notations (Ni, Se, Ti…) to aid recognition.
+However, caution is essential.
+If you approach this text through fixed definitions or behavior-based interpretations inherited from derivative systems, you will entirely miss the nature of the flow itself.
+To truly apprehend the subtle quality of temperament, you must clear away prior assumptions and be willing to observe the psyche as a living, dynamic stream of energy.

 ■ Identifying Energy Orientation Through Perspective